Map and Information on Cambodia Click Here

 The detail, and the condition of these buildings is remarkable.
 Especially considering they are made of sandstone.

 Royalty’s baths, about 1.5m deep.
-They are about 20m above the ground level, so someone must have had to work very hard to fill them, and there are more than one.
+They are about 20m above the ground level, so someone must have had to work very hard to fill them, and this isn’t the only one.

 Looking down on the courtyard.